- FAFSA Completion

-We’ve been hearing a lot lately about the phenomenon of Summer Melt – the unfortunate situation in which a student is accepted to a postsecondary institution but fails to enroll/attend.
-The National College Access Network (NCAN) is pleased to further support its member college access and success programs through a new benefit we are offering -- texting.
-Through a collaborative agreement with Signal Vine, NCAN is offering members an opportunity to “test drive” this proven strategy that can support their students’ transition from high school to college.
-Although texting can be used as a year-round strategy to engage with students, this opportunity will focus on a four-month Summer Melt pilot program and allow NCAN members to assess whether this is an effective strategy for your students.
+The National College Access Network is pleased to support college access and success programs as they combat summer melt through our 2019 Summer Melt Texting Campaign.
+As part of a collaborative agreement with Signal Vine, NCAN is offering members an opportunity to test-drive a text messaging tool that can help support their students’ transition from high school to college.
+Although texting can be used as a year-round strategy to engage with students, this opportunity will focus on a four-month summer melt program and allow NCAN members to assess whether this is an effective strategy for your students.

-This benefit is specifically geared towards meeting the needs of:
+This benefit is specifically geared toward meeting the needs of:

 NCAN provides a standard set of messages for this 16-week summer melt campaign to help students with their transition from high school to college.
 Each participating organization will be able to customize these messages to include program-specific content or important dates and deadlines.
-The platform allows the organization to send messages to either groups of students or individually using the “message branching” logic mentioned above, and can interact with students based on the way they respond to previous text messages.
+The platform allows the organization to send messages to groups of students or individuals alone using the aforementioned “message branching” logic.
+It can interact with students based on the way they respond to previous text messages.
 A dashboard allows advisors to see aggregate metrics and results across their students.

 Yes!
 Since the summer of 2012, uAspire, in partnership with Signal Vine, has implemented text-based outreach services to students to support their transition from high school to college and throughout their first year of college.
-Results on an evaluation of this project indicate that students who received texts were 7.1 percentage points more likely to enroll than those who didn’t.
-And of those who didn’t have defined college plans at the end of their senior year, students who received texts were 11.3 percentage points more likely to enroll than those who didn’t.
+Results of an evaluation of this project indicate that students who received texts were 7.1 percentage points more likely to enroll than those who did not.
+And among students who did not have defined college plans at the end of their senior year, those who received texts were 11.3 percentage points more likely to enroll than those who did not.

 How much does it cost?

-The cost for this Summer Melt pilot is $5 per student; there are no set-up fees for NCAN members who participate.
-This includes a standard set of messages for this four month Summer Melt campaign to help students with their transition from high school to college.
-Participating organizations will be able to customize these messages and/or send additional messages through the platform at no additional charge.
+The cost for the Summer Melt Texting Campaign is $5 per student; there are no setup fees for NCAN members who participate.
+This includes a standard set of messages for the 16-week campaign, which participating organizations will be able to customize and/or supplement at no additional charge.

-April 15, 2015 is the deadline to committ to the project.
+March 25, 2019 is the deadline to commit to the project.
+Sign up here.